← Back to all posts

 Not every holiday party needs to be a standing-around-talking affair.
 Some of the best ones I have attended had a cozy corner or second room set up as a movie lounge.

-Throw a projector screen against the wall (or just use a big TV).
-Queue up a holiday movie marathon.
-Lay out blankets, oversized pillows, and a popcorn bar.
-People can drift in and out between socializing and watching.
+Throw a projector screen against the wall (or just use a big TV) and queue up a holiday movie marathon.
+Pile up blankets and oversized pillows, set out a popcorn bar, and let people drift in and out between socializing and watching.

 The movie selection matters.
 Mix crowd-pleasers with unexpected picks.
 "Home Alone," yes.
 "The Muppet Christmas Carol," absolutely.
 But also throw in "Die Hard" just to watch the debate ignite.
 A holiday party needs a little controversy.